Scroll to the bottom to see a list of resources!

 In contrast, my way of bodywork is slow, intentional, and transparent.
 This means I take the time to listen deeply and exquisitely to the body in order to grasp what it needs and how best to respond.
 In situations where trauma memories surface it is always critical to assure safety and to find the best empathic response.
 In order to move towards the resolution and integration of trauma the work must be done at a pace which suits the person and their nervous system.
 This cannot be rushed.

-I combine my trauma expertise with my bodywork experience to heal complex developmental trauma caused by chronic neglect and violation; negative experiences that impact the body and the mind and stand in the way of peace, joy, and bliss.
+I combine my trauma expertise with my bodywork experience (Somatic Sex Education, Sexological Bodywork, and Intimacy Sex Education) to heal complex developmental trauma caused by chronic neglect and violation; negative experiences that impact the body and the mind and stand in the way of peace, joy, and bliss.

 Nonverbal techniques and approaches which I am well versed in may be used in our sessions to help in exploration and expression of conscious and unconscious actions, patterns, and goals.
-These approaches include art therapy, play therapy, sand play therapy, creative movement, voice, Focusing, guided visualization, and breathwork.
+These approaches include art therapy, play therapy, sand play therapy, creative movement, voice, Focusing, guided visualization.

 How I work

 My practice is client-directed and trauma-focused.
 If bodywork is clearly requested, it is introduced in the exact ways which you request.
 The touch may be felt as platonic, neutral, nourishing, relaxing, sensual, or erotic; and it may evoke memories stored in the body.
 In my work with individual clients the touch is always one way, from me to you, and guided by you.
 It is safe, sane, and based on your deep and clear consent.